We live in the Age of Distraction.

 If your social media sites are anything like mine, they offer up a combination of platitudes, cool animal and baby videos, and links to articles on politics, culture, and world events.

-Obviously it is the latter—the links to relevant articles—that you want to shoot for if you are serious about improving reading skills.
-But how much of each article will you be willing to read when texts are being offered to you in a format that is teaming with competition and distractions?
+But how much of each article will you be willing to read when texts are being offered to you in a format that is teamed with competition and distractions?

-If you spend as much time surfing through fun videos and updates from your “friends” as you do selecting articles to read, can you really count that as reading time?
+If you spend as much time surfing through fun videos and updates from your “friends” as you do select articles to read, can you really count that as reading time?

 3. Reading inferior stuff is still reading, isn’t it?